60 Days with Joint Genesis: My 2026 Tracking Notebook and the 'Stairs Test' Results

-It was 3:14 AM on a Tuesday in Phoenix, and I was staring at the ceiling fan, counting the clicks.
+It was 3:12 AM on a Tuesday in late January, and I was staring at the ceiling fan in our Phoenix home, counting the clicks like they were seconds on a shot clock.
 My left knee wasn’t just hurting; it was pulsing—a deep, rhythmic throb that felt like a basketball game was being played inside the joint, and I was the hardwood floor.
 After thirty years of coaching track and basketball, standing on concrete gym floors and ignoring every 'twinge' I ever felt, the bill had finally come due.
 I spent three decades telling teenagers to 'walk it off' and 'stretch your hamstrings,' but I never actually did it myself.
 Now, I’m the guy who groans when he stands up from the couch and treats a flight of stairs like a vertical obstacle course.

-When the doctor told me it was osteoarthritis and suggested a 'lifestyle approach' before talking about surgery, I did what any coach does: I started a notebook.
-My wife calls it obsessive.
+My wife says the notebook is obsessive.
 I call it a scouting report.
-I’ve tested over a dozen different joint supplements now, tracking everything from morning stiffness to how many times I have to use the handrail on the way to the kitchen.
-For the last 60 days, my focus has been on Joint Genesis.
+This site uses affiliate links, and if you buy something through them, I earn a commission at no extra cost to you.
+I only recommend joint supplements I have personally tested and tracked in my own notebook, because at 58, I don’t have time for guesswork.
+When the doctor told me it was osteoarthritis and suggested a 'lifestyle approach' before talking about surgery, I did what any coach does: I started tracking the data.
+I’ve tested over a dozen different joint supplements now, and for the last 60 days, my focus has been on /r/joint-genesis.
 I wasn’t looking for a miracle—I was just looking for a way to pick up my dog’s tennis ball without sounding like a rusty gate hinge.

-The Game Plan: Why I Picked This One
+The Game Plan: Why I Picked Joint Genesis for 2026

 I also liked that they give you a 180-day window to try it.
 In my experience, supplements aren't like ibuprofen; you don't take one and feel like a twenty-year-old twenty minutes later.
 It’s a long-term play.
 If you aren't willing to put in the work for two months, you shouldn't even start the season.
+I started my bottle on January 25, 2026, and I committed to the full 60-day 'pre-season' before making a call.
 Here is exactly what happened when I put it to the test.

 The Notebook: My Tracking Metrics

-Every morning, I rate three things on a scale of 1 to 10 (10 being 'I’m staying in bed' and 1 being 'I’m ready for the 40-yard dash'):
+Every morning, I rate three things on a scale of 1 to 10 (10 being 'I’m staying in bed' and 1 being 'I’m ready for the 40-yard dash').
+I keep the notebook right next to my coffee pot because if it isn't part of the routine, it doesn't happen.
+Consistency is the only way to see the trends through the noise of a bad weather day or a long drive to see the grandkids.

 The first two weeks were, frankly, unremarkable.
 If this were a basketball season, this would be the week we just spend doing layups and checking equipment.
 I followed the label’s advice and took my one capsule every morning with my coffee.
 My morning stiffness stayed at a solid 8/10.
 The stairs were still a 'controlled fall' where I leaned heavily on the banister.

 I’ve seen a lot of guys quit their supplements during this phase.
 They expect a light switch to flip.
-But remember, you’re dealing with thirty years of wear and tear.
+But remember, you’re dealing with thirty years of wear and tear on concrete floors.
 You don't fix a warped gym floor by mopping it once.
 I noted in my journal on Day 12: 'No change in the knees, but the single pill is a lot easier on my stomach than that turmeric-heavy stuff I tried last year.'
 That’s a small win, but a win nonetheless.
 Consistency is the only thing that matters in the first 14 days.
+If you're just starting out, check out my thoughts on 30 Years on Concrete Gym Floors: My 160-Day Notebook Journey with Joint Supplements to see why the long game is the only game worth playing.

 Around Day 22, I noticed something subtle.
 Usually, when I get out of my truck after driving to the hardware store, I have to stand there for about ten seconds and let my hips 'reset' before I can walk.
 On that Tuesday, I just... walked.
 It wasn't that the pain was gone; it was that the friction felt different.